ushatil/mockito-stubbing-bug-example/README.md

 # mockito-stubbing-bug-example
-This repo exists to demonstrate a Mockito bug I am filing
+This repo exists to demonstrate a Mockito issue I am filing